 There is no generic relationship between the surfaces in the Cohiba model and the zones in the zone log.
 The link between surfaces and zones are made by specifying which zone a surface is directly on top of using the <top-of-zone> element.
-Non-unique zone names are discussed in Section 8.4.6.
+Non-unique zone names are discussed in Section 8.4.6

-A well file can contain a series of different logs so the particular zone log we want to use must be chosen using <zone-log-name>.
+The well path with zone log files can contain a series of different logs so the particular zone log we want to use must be chosen using <zone-log-name>.
 Zone logs are numbers (non-negative integers) that must be linked to zone names.
 For RMS WELL files these numbers are linked to zone names in the file header:

+'''

 GM2005a DISC 1 ABOVE 2 DRAUPNE 3 6BC 4 6AC 5 6AM 6 5CC 7 5CM 8 5BC

+'''